TytanRock/CSI5640-Project/KMeans/Readme.md

    - NO_ACCEL - Do not do any acceleration.
 This is equivalent to `gcc -O3 -o no_accel_picture_kmeans`
    - THREADED - Perform threaded acceleration.
 This is equivalent to `pgcc -O3 -acc -ta=multicore -Minfo=accel -o threaded_picture_kmeans`
    - GPU - Perform GPU acceleration.
 This is equivalent to `pgcc -O3 -acc -ta=tesla:cc35,nofma -Minfo=accel -o gpu_accel_picture_kmeans`
+4. `make`
-4. Execute the binary you created.
+5. Execute the binary you created.
 The resultant binary will change based on the type of acceleration you provided.